-Popular sites include: The City of David (ages 5 and up) with its ancient water system for those who like adventure, a private tour of the Western Wall Tunnels, the rebuilt Hurva Synagogue, the Temple Institute, Herodian Quarter 2,000 year old Jewish homes, highlights of the 4 Quarters, Ramparts (ages 9 and up) or the Western Wall Plaza.
+Popular routes include: The City of David (ages 5 and up) with its ancient water system for those who like adventure, a private tour of the Western Wall Tunnels, or the Jewish Quarter.
 4 hours is also wonderful for a special bat mitzvah tour.
 A 4 hour tour begins in the Old City at the first site, and includes a 15 minute snack break and other breaks as needed by the group.
 On dates when a 2 hour tour is not offered, the 4 hour tour price applies to tours of up to 4 hours.
 4 hour tours generally start by 9am or 2:30 pm.
 If you would like to enjoy lunch during the tour or for me to accompany your group from your hotel to the starting point or reaching your destination after the tour, a 6 hour tour is required.
 3 hour tours generally start at 9:30 am or 2:00 pm.

 6 Hour Tour